YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <img src="https://i.imgur.com/HAuWI7H.png" height="100%" width="100%" alt="Configuration step"/>
 </p>
 <p>
--To disable an account for a Domain user, from within Domain Controller VM, go back to the Active Directory Users and Computers -> right-click on the "_EMPLOYEE" OU and select "Find" -> enter the name of the Domain user -> click on "Find Now" -> right-click on the Domain user's name -> "Disable Account".
+-To disable an account for a Domain user, from within Domain Controller VM, go back to the ADUC Console -> right-click on the "_EMPLOYEE" OU and select "Find" -> enter the name of the Domain user -> click on "Find Now" -> right-click on the Domain user's name -> "Disable Account".
 </p>
 <br />